 Christopher Lee is a composer, percussionist, audio engineer and teacher based in Boston, Massachusetts.
 He earned degrees from Baldwin-Wallace College (BM), Indiana University (MM), and Rice University (DMA), where he held a doctoral fellowship.
 He is a recipient of the ASCAP Foundation Morton Gould Award, the Kuttner String Quartet Competition Award, and the Lee Goldstein Memorial Prize in Composition from Baldwin-Wallace College.

-In 2016 he launched Pilot House Sound, an online collaborative production studio for independent artists like Nicolai Carrera and The Celebrators (Start Anew), Zoe Lillis (Runaway), and Nora Panahi (Come Whatever), with music available on iTunes, Spotify, and other online retailers.
+In 2016 he launched Pilot House Sound, an online collaborative production studio for independent artists, and has produced albums with Nicolai Carrera and The Celebrators (Start Anew, Move Along), Zoe Lillis (Runaway), and Nora Panahi (Come Whatever), available on iTunes, Spotify, and other online retailers.

 He teaches at the University of Massachusetts-Lowell and The Dana Hall School in Wellesley, Massachusetts, where he started a Songwriting and Audio Production program in 2014.